 B.A., Michigan State University

 Colin Hoag’s work sits at the intersection of historical ecology and political anthropology.
-With research and teaching interests in capitalism, space, landscape, water, rangelands, botany, multispecies studies, bureaucracy, the state, migration and colonialism, he asks: How do different humans interrupt, exploit or adjust themselves to more-than-human ecological processes?
-How are human social categories, such as race, class, gender, species and nationality used to determine who can access natural resources—that is, who among us lives (well) and dies?
+With research and teaching interests in capitalism, landscape, water, rangelands, botany, multispecies studies, bureaucracy, migration and colonialism, he asks: How do people interrupt, exploit or adjust themselves to more-than-human ecological processes?
+How are human social categories, such as race, class, gender, species and nationality used to determine who can access “natural resources”—that is, who among us lives (well) and dies?
 How might we marshal anthropology's careful attention to everyday life, the legacies of history, and the deep interaction between ideas and the material world to investigate the causes of environmental change?